sephiroth74/esp32-calendar/README.md

 ## License

+This project is released under the GNU General Public License v3.0 (GPLv3).

+Why GPLv3?

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project incorporates source code from an external project, lmarzen/esp32-weather-epd, which is licensed under the GPLv3.

+Due to the "strong copyleft" nature of the GPLv3, any work that includes or is derived from GPLv3-licensed code must also be licensed under the GPLv3.
+This license is intended to guarantee users the freedom to share and change all versions of the software.

 ## Contributing